Aurumaker72/mupen-lua-ugui/README.md

 - Stylers
   - Windows 10 (built-in)
+  - Nineslice (built-in)
 - Flexibility
   - Modify any parts of the framework to your liking
 - User Productivity
-  - Interactions behave exactly like Windows
+  - Interactions emulate commctl behaviour to ensure consistency
+- Performance
+  - Graphics caching extension
 - Button
 - TextBox
   - Full-fledged selection and editing system